 The Infatuation is built on the idea of “Perfect For” categories, catering to your specific restaurant needs and situations.
 Date night?
 Group dinner with friends?
-Your college roommate from Westchester is finally coming to LA and she told you in advance she already hates it here?
+Your college roommate from Hartford is finally coming to LA and she told you in advance she already hates it here?
 We can handle it.

 But sometimes, there are situations that just don’t fit into a concise, pre-determined category.
 And there is one such genre of restaurant we keep hearing over and over again - at parties, baby naming ceremonies, or cardio barre classes we’ve actually never attended.
 It’s what we’ve come to call the “Super Cute Reasonably Priced Restaurant To Catch Up With A Few Friends” (SCRPRTCUWFF).
 In general, SCRPRTCUWFFs are:

-- With plates mostly under $20.
+Somewhat quiet.
+But not boring.
+Relatively small.
+With plates mostly under $20.
 (Drink as much Chardonnay as you want, though.)

 Now go ahead and plan that Wednesday night dinner.